matthiasbeyer/diary/README.md

     ```
     export EDITOR=vim
     ```

 2. Compile (requires ncurses):
     ```
     make clean; make;
     ```

 3. Run the diary with the folder for the text files as first argument:
     ```
     ./diary ~/.diary
     ```

   The text files in this folder will be named 'yyyy-mm-dd'.

   (Optionally create an alias for convencience: `alias diary="~/.bin/diary ~/.diary")`

-4. Use the keypad or VIM-like shortcuts to move between dates.
-Type 't' for today and 'e' to edit.
-That's it that's all.
+4. Use the keypad or VIM-like shortcuts to move between dates:

+	e,enter	Edit the current entry
+	t,n		Jump to today

+	j		go forward by 1 week
+	k		go backward by 1 week
+	h		go left by 1 day
+	l		go right by 1 day

+	g		go to the first date
+	G		go to the last date

+	J		Go forward by 1 month
+	K		Go backward by 1 month